schellingb/dosbox-pure/README.md

 There are two core options related to this feature:

-- `System > Advanced > Discard Disk Modifications`: If set, while running an installed operating system, modifications to the C: drive will not be saved permanently.
-This allows the content to be closed any time without worry of file system or registry corruption.
-Make sure to finish setting up the OS by setting the screen resolution and installing device drivers first before setting this option.
+- `System > Advanced > OS Disk Modifications`: When running an installed operating system, modifications to the C: drive will be made on the disk image by default.
+Setting it to 'Discard' will never save any changes made on C: but allows the content to be closed any time without worry of file system or registry corruption.
+The third option 'Save Difference Per Content' will store any changes made to the C: drive into a file in the frontends save directory, but the OS disk image must never be modified again once used, otherwise existing differences become unusable.
 - `System > Advanced > Force Normal Core in OS`: If you encounter program errors or crashes inside the installed operating system, this option can be used to switch to a more compatible but slower mode.
 The option can be toggled on and off as needed.